- A leading figure at the Institute for Policy Studies

 - Opposed the 2003 U.S. invasion of Iraq

-Born in Los Angeles on January 19, 1951, Phyllis Bennis is a Fellow at both the Institute for Policy Studies and the Transnational Institute in Amsterdam.
-She also serves on the advisory board of Peace Action.
-To view a list of her fellow Peace Action board members, click here.
+Born in Los Angeles on January 19, 1951, Phyllis Bennis is a Fellow at both the Institute for Policy Studies (IPS), where she directs the New Internationalism Project, and the Transnational Institute in Amsterdam.

 Raised in a Jewish family in West Los Angeles, Bennis as a girl was active in the Zionist youth movement.
 In 1968 she enrolled at UC Santa Barbara, where she joined the Students for a Democratic Society and was instrumental in bringing Angela Davis and the Chicago Seven to speak on campus.

 After college, Bennis worked for two years with Jane Fonda and Tom Hayden in the Indochina Peace Campaign, which sought to cut American aid to the governments in Saigon and Phnom Penh, and to help the North Vietnamese and Cambodian Communists overthrow them.

 In the mid-1970s Bennis spent a year working with the National Lawyers Guild (NLG) in New York City.
 During her tenure there, she and Yasser Arafat‘s PLO delegation at the United Nations co-organized an NLG team to investigate Israeli “violations of international law” in the West Bank.
 Bennis also joined an organization called Jews And Arabs Against Zionism.
 Thenceforth, the dominant theme of her activism would be her contempt for both Israel and the United States.

 During the 1980s Bennis became involved with Line Of March, a Maoist group based in Oakland, California.

 In September 1990, Bennis participated in a Socialist Scholars Conference in New York City.